sacalon/sacalon/README.md

 > You can see more Hascal examples in [examples folder](https://github.com/hascal/hascal/tree/main/examples).

 ## Documentation

 > You can find Hascal's documentation, [Here](https://hascal.github.io/docs/latest).

 ## Contributions

 You can contribute to Hascal by [opening an issue](https://github.com/hascal/hascal/issues/new/choose) or [forking](https://github.com/hascal/hascal/fork) the repository and [contributing to Hascal's documentation](https://github.com/hascal/hascal/tree/main/docs).

-You can also [join the Hascal community](https://gitter.im/hascal/community) and ask & answer questions.
+You can also join the Hascal community on [Gitter](https://gitter.im/hascal/community) or [Discord](https://discord.gg/rg4T2zBmyv) and ask & answer questions.

 [See our roadmap](docs/src/ROADMAP.md)

 <!-- [![graph](https://contrib.rocks/image?repo=hascal/hascal)](https://github.com/hascal/hascal/graphs/contributors) -->

 ## License

 The compiler and standard libraries licensed under the **"MIT License"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more information.

 ## About

 Copyright © 2019-2022 **Hascal Foundation**, \
 all rights reserved.